tendermint/go-amino/README.md

 	"github.com/tendermint/go-amino/genproto/example/submodule"
 )

-var PackageInfo = amino.RegisterPackageInfo(
+var Package = amino.RegisterPackage(
+	amino.NewPackage(
 		"main", // The Go package path
-	"main", // The (shorter) Proto3 package path (no slashes).
+		"main", // The (shorter) Proto3 package path (no slashes). amino.GetCallersDirname(),
 	).WithDependencies(
-	submodule.PackageInfo, // Dependencies must be declared (for now).
+		submodule.Package, // Dependencies must be declared (for now).
 	).WithTypes(
 		StructA{}, // Declaration of all structs to be managed by Amino.
 		StructB{}, // For example, protogen to generate proto3 schema files.
 		&StructC{}, // If pointer receivers are preferred when decoding to interfaces.
+	),
 )
 ```